WetHat/OnenoteTaggingKit/markdown/v5.0/Home.md

 > 4. For first time installation and upgrade execute the downloaded installer (`*.msi`)
 > 5. Start OneNote.

-## Installation / Upgrade via the [Chocolatey Package Manager](https://community.chocolatey.org/packages/onenote-taggingkit-addin.install)
+## Installation / Upgrade via the [Chocolatey](https://community.chocolatey.org/packages/onenote-taggingkit-addin.install)
+   Package Manager
+>
 > [Chocolatey](https://chocolatey.org/) can be [installed here](https://chocolatey.org/install).
+>
-> If you are wondering why you would want to use Chocolatey,
+> If you are wondering why you would want to use `Chocolatey`,
 > [here is why](https://chocolatey.org/why-chocolatey)
 >
 > 1. Verify that you have a supported version of OneNote.